thoughtbot/ios-on-rails/book/iOS/alpha_and_beta.md

 	![Create the new configuration](images/ios_alpha_and_beta_1.png)

-    Create a new configuration that's a duplicate of release, and call this new configuration Beta.
+    Select the Humon project and create a new configuration that's a duplicate of release, and call this new configuration Beta.

 2. **Create the new scheme**